trinib/furniture_ui/.github/ISSUE_TEMPLATE/Feature.md

 ---
 name: Feature/Fixes
-about: Recoomend a feature or fix
+about: Recommend a feature or fix
 title: ''
 labels: ''
 assignees: ''